-Hawaii Pacific University recently sent Administration, Security and Human Resources staff to a two-day Clery Act training course at the University of Hawaii, May 2011.
+Hawaii Pacific University sent Administration, Security and Human Resources staff to a two-day Clery Act training course at the University of Hawaii, May 2011.
 Campus Security Authorities have been identified at Hawaii Pacific University.
-The Security Department under the direction of administration conducts training to Campus Security Authorities on responsibility in reporting crimes and procedures.
+The Security Department under the direction of administration conducts annual training to Campus Security Authorities on responsibility in reporting crimes and procedures.

 In certain instances, a crime victim may be reluctant to file a report fearing the process and/or loss of his/her anonymity.
 In such circumstances, crime victims are encouraged to consider making a confidential report to one of the designated campus security authorities.
 At a minimum, crime victims will receive valuable counseling and referral information.
 Confidential reports are important because they provide valuable information that will enhance the safety of the community-at-large and provide a more accurate depiction of actual campus crime.